 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the GFX 50S and the E-1 have been discontinued, but can regularly be found used on eBay.
+Both the GFX 50S and the E-1 have been discontinued, but can regularly be found used on ebay.
 The E-1 was replaced by the Olympus E-3, while the GFX 50S was followed by the Fujifilm GFX 50S II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm GFX 50S Manual (free pdf) or the online Olympus E-1 Manual.
+Further information on the features and operation of the GFX 50S and E-1 can be found, respectively, in the Fujifilm GFX 50S Manual (free pdf) or the online Olympus E-1 Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm GFX 50S and the Olympus E-1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.